William B. Branch: Career and themes

 Branch involved himself in the entertainment world because he "became convinced that only African Americans could truthfully write and produce theater about African Americans."
 His first play was A Medal for Willie, written when he was 27.
 It launched Branch's career, leading to success and much recognition for his work.
 His writing characteristically "deals with the place and recognition of the African American in pre-civil rights America."
 He pointed out how American society was flawed in its treatment African Americans, and "the irony of the black soldier fighting for the freedom of others in another country and yet being denied those same basic freedoms and rights in his own country."
 Branch also highlighted racial stereotypes, allowing audiences to see the lies behind the stereotypes about African Americans.

 Other issues featured in his work include feminism and familial relations.
 His play Baccalaureate: Drama in Three Acts is about a young African-American female in a middle-class family, discussing the struggles she faces when it came to education.
 Through his plays, such as In Splendid Error (1954) which tells in part the story of Frederick Douglass and his relationship with John Brown, A Wreath for Udomo (1961), Fifty Steps Toward Freedom (1970), and A Medal for Willie (1985), Branch explored and demonstrated societal problems in the unfair treatment of African Americans.
 He explained through these plays how wrongly African Americans were represented and the struggles they had within the middle class.

 After beginning his career as a playwright, Branch went on to become involved in films.
-In 1968 he produced Still a Brother: Inside the Black Middle Class in 1968, which touched on similar themes as those in his plays.
+In 1968 he produced Still a Brother: Inside the Negro Middle Class in 1968, which touched on similar themes as those in his plays.
 Due to Branch's beliefs in African-American culture and who he thought was suitable to truthfully produce and project this culture to the public, he began to write and direct films to display his culture in a truthful manner.
 Branch remained a playwright following World War II, creating pieces that were seen as dramas.

 Branch believed in telling the truth of African-American culture, arguing that only African Americans can tell the stories of how they were treated or represented.